shouryasen/shouryasen.github.io/_pages/working_papers.md

 nav_order: 3
 ---

 I study social change and cooptation in autocracies at both micro and macro levels.
-At the micro level, I study the development of state-society relations in the context of rural revolutionary movements.
-At the macro level, I study authoritarian institutionalization.
-My work is historically oriented, and is concerned with uncovering the processes through which historical factors shape contemporary outcomes and possibilities.
+At the micro level, I study the historical development of state-society relations in the context of rural revolutionary movements.
+At the macro level, I study the global history of authoritarian institutionalization.

 **1. Long-run impacts of revolutionary mobilization**

 This line of work focuses on the effects of mobilization in revolutionary conflicts for long-run post-revolutionary inequalities, networks, and identities.
 I theorize and test for "bottom-up" state-society interactions rooted in revolutionary mobilization.
 I also focus on the family as an important conduit for intergenerational transfers of benefits and networks centered on the nation-state.
+This relies on a unique intergenerational and genealogical dataset collected from heavily mobilized communities in upland Laos.
+The data collection effort involved local communities and brought to bear local historical knowledge.

 [The pull of the center: the mobilizational roots of transformation in social revolution](/assets/pdf/Sen_writing_sample_1125.pdf) _Under review._